javayporter/project_2/README.md

 # project_2

 I made a change to the READ ME file to verify Travis runs the linter.
 This will be updated after the test.
 TEST.
+TESTER.